Skip to content

 Ritual AI Security & Privacy Practices

-At Ritual, we want to be transparent with our customers about our products and how we use AI to enhance our users’ experience.
+At Ritual, we want to be transparent with our customers about our products and how we use AI to enhance your experience.
 Below is an overview of Ritual’s AI functionality and related security and privacy practices.

 What is Ritual AI?